Quick Summary

 These articles tell us about the appointment, and validation of the district judges.

 Part 9 of the Indian Constitution includes the provisions for the self-government available at the rural level.
 The Panchayati Raj has a lot of powers and functions.
 They mainly help with the area’s development and socio-economic growth.
+These parts of Indian Constitution empower local governance and ensure that rural communities have a voice in their development.

 Part 9A of the Indian Constitution specifies information related to Municipalities.
 Vital Parts of Indian Constitution, They are urban local bodies that provide civic services and amenities to their citizens.
 This part mentions that the roles and functions will differ based on the size and population of the municipality.